Improving RNN-T ASR Accuracy Using Context Audio: Training on Segmented Data

 \subsection{Baseline Training Approach}

-In the baseline training approach, all transcribed segments are treated independently, i.e. the training loss for an utterance is the sum over the segment losses, which are computed only within the segment boundaries.
+In the baseline training approach, all labeled segments are treated independently, i.e. each segment is forwarded through the encoder separately, and the training loss for an utterance is the sum over the segment losses.
 Denoting the feature sequence of the $m$-th segment of an utterance as $\mathbf{x}_m = [x_{t_{\mathrm{S},m}}, ..., x_{t_{\mathrm{E},m}}]$ and the corresponding target label sequence as $\mathbf{y}^*_m$, the utterance loss is

-When trained in this manner, the encoder will not be able to learn to make use of any left context $x_t$ for $t<t_{\mathrm{S},m}$ outside of a transcribed segment for the decoding of segment $m$.
-Such context could help the encoder learn to implicitly adapt to the speaker of the activation keyword, or to the acoustic environment.
+When trained in this manner, the encoder will not be able to learn to make use of any left context $x_t$ for $t<t_{\mathrm{S},m}$ outside of the labeled segment $m$ for the decoding of that segment.
+Such context could however help the encoder learn to implicitly adapt to the speaker of the activation keyword or to any characteristics of the acoustic scenario.